-- Creative activities led by a local artist, exploring reuse, repair and the natural world
+- Creative activities led by local artist Nabisere Nicole, exploring reuse, repair and the natural world

 - A makers market featuring small local producers and growers, with a focus on female and global majority-led enterprises.
-This builds on the popularity of last year’s honey tasting and tea workshops, and offers new ways to connect with local food, craft and environmentally friendly practices
+This built on the popularity of 2024’s honey tasting and tea workshops, and offered new ways to connect with local food, craft and environmentally friendly practices

 - A chance to contribute to our community oral history archive, part of Memories for the Future, focused on collecting and sharing stories of migration in Peckham

-Circular Square supports our wider commitment to reconnect intergenerational communities to shared spaces, helping to strengthen civic pride and celebrate overlapping heritages, especially those at risk of being displaced.
+Circular Square supported our wider commitment to reconnect intergenerational communities to shared spaces, helping to strengthen civic pride and celebrate overlapping heritages, especially those at risk of being displaced.

-The event is free, fully accessible and open to everyone.
+The event was free, fully accessible and open to everyone.

 Building on several years of working closely with our community partners, our starting point was Rye Lane’s iconic “Aunties”, the women business leaders who exemplify the realities of migration into Britain and the experience of rebuilding lives as part of a diaspora.
 Memories for the Future works to cherish and learn from these at-risk histories which illuminate Britain’s complex relationships with the rest of the world, and the foundational influence of these women on the communities living/working on Rye Lane.